 Placement of Kyleena takes just a few minutes.
 Getting Kyleena does not involve surgery and is done by your healthcare provider during a routine in-office visit.
 Other qualified healthcare providers, such as a nurse practitioner or physician assistant, may also be able to place Kyleena.

 Everyone is different, and some women may experience discomfort, dizziness, or spotting during or after placement.
 These symptoms should go away shortly.
 If they don’t, contact your healthcare provider.
 Within 4 to 6 weeks, you should return for a follow-up visit.
+After that Kyleena can be checked by your healthcare provider once a year as part of your routine exam.

 BEFORE HAVING KYLEENA PLACED, TELL YOUR HEALTHCARE PROVIDER IF YOU: